Laura Coombs: International career

-In July 2009 Coombs featured as England under-19 won the 2009 UEFA Women's Under-19 Championship in Belarus, with a 2–0 final win over Sweden.
+In July 2009, Coombs featured as England under-19 won the 2009 UEFA Women's Under-19 Championship in Belarus, with a 2–0 final win over Sweden.
 In 2010 England reached the final of the 2010 UEFA Women's Under-19 Championship in Macedonia, where they lost their title to France.
 Coombs had been ruled out by injury before the semi-final.

 National coach Mark Sampson gave Coombs her first senior call up in October 2015 for the China Cup.
 She won her first England cap on 23 October 2015, as a substitute in England's 2–1 defeat by China in Yongchuan, also earning a few minutes in another match of the same tournament.
 In 2020, she was called up for England training camp but did not play.

 Having not played for England since 2015, Coombs was named in the squad for the 2023 Arnold Clark Cup after performing well with more regular playing time at Man City.
 The Offside Rule also said that she offers more age and experience for the attacking half of the England squad.
 She became the oldest player in the squad and said that, though always wanting to represent her country, she had parked those aspirations after not being called up in so long.
 She came on as a substitute for former City teammate Georgia Stanway in their first match and started in the next.
+In May 2023, Coombs was named in England's squad for the 2023 FIFA Women's World Cup.

 Personal life

 Coombs graduated from the University of Hertfordshire with a degree in HR and business.
-She aims to eventually become an entrepreneur as well.
+She aims to eventually become an entrepreneur.